-The Milltown Cemetery attack.
-In March 1988 three Provisional IRA volunteers were killed by British commandos in Gibraltar, while planning a bomb attack.
-A funeral for the three ‘Provos’ was held in Belfast eight days later.
+In March 1988 three Provisional IRA volunteers were killed by British commandos in Gibraltar, while planning a bomb attack on British personnel there.
+A funeral for the three was held in Belfast eight days later.
 With tensions already high, hundreds of mourners – including prominent Republican leaders Gerry Adams and Martin McGuinness – followed the funeral cortege to Milltown Cemetery in Belfast’s Falls Road district.
 As the coffins were being lowered, two grenades were thrown into the crowd by Michael Stone, a UDA member who had infiltrated the funeral.
-Stone fled towards a nearby motorway, pursued by a group of mourners; as he ran Stone hurled grenades and fired bullets at his pursuers, killing three.
-The crowd eventually caught Stone and beat him unconscious, before RUC officers arrived and arrested him.
+Stone fled towards a nearby motorway, pursued by a group of mourners.
+As he ran Stone hurled grenades and fired bullets at his pursuers, killing three.
+The crowd eventually caught Stone and beat him unconscious, before Royal Ulster Constabulary (RUC) officers arrived and arrested him.
 Stone was convicted of the Milltown killings and three other murders and sentenced to 684 years in prison.
-There has been much debate about whether Stone, a trusted and successful operator, carried out the Milltown attack as a ‘free agent’ or with the backing of the UDA.
-Three days later, two British Army corporals were captured, beaten and murdered by the Provisional IRA – after they mistakenly drove into the funeral cortege of one of the Milltown Cemetery victims.
+There has been much debate about whether Stone, a trusted and successful UDA operator, carried out the attack as a free agent or with UDA backing.
+Three days later, two British Army corporals were captured, beaten and murdered by the Provisional IRA – after they mistakenly drove through a funeral procession for one of the Milltown victims.

 1. The formation of Loyalist paramilitary groups dates back to the Ulster Volunteers, an armed militia that resisted the move towards Home Rule in 1913-14.

 4. The Ulster Defence Association and its military wing, the Ulster Freedom Fighters, emerged in the early 1970s.

-5. For three decades these groups attacked suspected Republican paramilitaries, prominent Nationalists, critics of Loyalism, randomly chosen Catholic civilians, and occasionally each other.
-They used similar methods to the Provisional IRA and often engaged in sporadic, spontaneous violence against randomly chosen Catholic civilians.
-In sum, Loyalist paramilitary groups killed more than 740 people during the Troubles.
+5. These groups attacked suspected Republican paramilitaries, prominent Nationalists, randomly chosen Catholic civilians and occasionally each other.
+Loyalist paramilitary groups killed more than 740 people during the Troubles.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation: